t3hbb/NSGenCS/README.md

 You can extend the existing templates or add your own in their own folder to include other defensive measures if you want.

+Update 05/2022 - added an Alpha template to reduce overall entropy in the file.
+If you are using this, you will need to specify `-shellcode shellcode4alpha` else sadness will follow.

 # Encrypt/Decrypt

 The two simple examples used don't really show the extensibility of the framework.
 Want to prepend code to your shellcode?
 This is where you can do it.